seleniumbase/SeleniumBase/help_docs/recorder_mode.md

 <p>🔴 SeleniumBase <code>1.66.12</code> adds the ability to instantly create a new test recording by running <code>sbase mkrec FILE.py</code>.
 Once the browser spins up, you can open a new web page and start performing actions that will get recorded and saved to the file you specified.</p>

+<p>🔴 SeleniumBase <code>1.66.13</code> lets you add assertions for elements and text while making a recording.
+To add an element assertion, press <code>[^](SHIFT+6)</code>, (the border will become purple) then click on elements that you'd like to assert.
+To add a text assertion, press <code>[&](SHIFT+7)</code>, (the border will become orange) then click on text elements that you'd like to assert.
+To go back to the regular Record Mode, press any other key.
+While in the special assertion modes, certain actions such as clicking on links won't have any effect.
+This lets you make assertions on elements without certain actions getting in the way.</p>

 --------

 <div>To learn more about SeleniumBase, check out the Docs Site:</div>